Etna

 The morphological structure of the main volcano is the Valle del Bove, a depression that opens to the sea , on the eastern flank of the volcano.
 The valley is about 5 km wide and 8 km long, and the escarpment , in its steepest is 1200m high.
 Its origin dates back to around 10,000 years ago, when the succession of explosive caused some collapses or landslides along the side of the volcano.

-The alert level for Etna is green.
+The alert level for Etna is yellow.

 The Civil Protection Department regularly organizes videoconferences with the Centers of Competence responsible for the monitoring of volcanic activity on Etna: the National Institute of Geophysics and Volcanology (Ingv) of Catania and Palermo, the Department of Earth Sciences of the University of Florence and the Institute for the electromagnetic survey of the environment (Irea) of the CNR-National Research Council.
 The Department of Civil Protection of the Sicilian Region also takes part in the videoconferences.